panphora/polystate/README.md

 **Important**

-* A click away action will *NOT* trigger if there's a normal click action that affects the same `className` and `selector`
+* A click away action will *NOT* trigger if the current click event also triggers a normal click action targeting the same `className` and `selector`

 ### Control visibility of elements